mieweb/docs/content/functions/health-surveillance/health-surveillance-playbook.md

 The current active panels, or the search results, will display below the following columns:

-**Panel**: Displays the abbreviated name of the panel.
+* <strong>Panel</strong>: Displays the abbreviated name of the panel.

-**Name**: Displays the full name/description of the panel.
+* <strong>Name</strong>: Displays the full name/description of the panel.

-**Description**: Displays any length of text providing any helpful information to explain the panel, what the panel is for, who is to be included in it, etc.
+* <strong>Description</strong>: Displays any length of text providing any helpful information to explain the panel, what the panel is for, who is to be included in it, etc.

-**Cert**: If Yes, at least one associated action on the panel is marked Required for Certification; if No, no actions are marked Required for Certification.
+* <strong>Cert</strong>: If Yes, at least one associated action on the panel is marked Required for Certification; if No, no actions are marked Required for Certification.

-**Modified**: Displays the username, along with the date and time, of when the panel was last modified.
+* <strong>Modified</strong>: Displays the username, along with the date and time, of when the panel was last modified.

-**Status**: Active or Inactive.
+* <strong>Status</strong>: Active or Inactive.
 Displays either Active or Inactive panels, depending on the search criteria set.

 ### Add HS Panels

 Looking at the 10 steps outlined at the beginning, users should now be able to begin adding panels, since all appointment types and order items have been added.

-1. Utilize the [Health Surveillance Matrix](health-surveillance-matrix-descriptions.md) to identify all necessary panels and their respective configurations.
+1. Utilize the [Health Surveillance Matrix](https://docs.enterprisehealth.com/functions/health-surveillance/health-surveillance-matrix-descriptions/) to identify all necessary panels and their respective configurations.
 2. Add any necessary Appointment Types to the {{% system-name %}} system for the HS panels.
 3. Add any necessary order items for the respective panel actions of the HS panels.
 4. <strong>Once initial configurations are completed, add all necessary panels via the Health Surveillance menu of the Control Panel.
 However, if a panel has a Representative Event and needs configured accordingly, see the instructions, below</strong>.

-Utilizing the information acquired with the [Health Surveillance Matrix](health-surveillance-matrix-descriptions.md), begin adding the specific HS panels needed.
-When adding HS panels for the first time, administrators have the option of utilizing the [Completed Orders Import Tool](../system-administration/data-migration/completed-orders-import-tool.md), to ease the burden of initial setup and configuration.
+Utilizing the information acquired with the [Health Surveillance Matrix](https://docs.enterprisehealth.com/functions/health-surveillance/health-surveillance-matrix-descriptions/), begin adding the specific HS panels needed.
+When adding HS panels for the first time, administrators have the option of utilizing the [Completed Orders Import Tool](https://docs.enterprisehealth.com/functions/system-administration/data-migration/completed-orders-import-tool/), to ease the burden of initial setup and configuration.
 This allows users to export from other systems and import to the {{% system-name %}} system, requiring just minimal review and potential tweaking to ensure all imported components still fit the triggers and action rules.
 When using this tool, order items will be created on the fly, rather than putting the burden of creating the orders on the user.

 Otherwise, users may add panels manually, completing the following fields, accordingly:

 * <strong>Panel</strong>: Required.
 This is the abbreviated, unique name of the panel.
 This field cannot be modified once saved.
 * <strong>Full name</strong>: Required.
 This is the full name/description of the panel; usually the same as the Panel field, but it may be different.
 The full name will be displayed for this panel in listings and dialogues throughout the system.
 * <strong>Work Regions</strong>: This field is used to set one or more work regions to which the panel is to be limited.
 This field will only show if the Use Work Regions system setting is enabled and the Work Regions manager tab is configured in the system.
 Setting work regions would be for clients who have different panels for charts in other regions of the world.
 This functionality assists with searching for other users within the system, as well as limiting the visibility of panel choices in panel membership.
-See the [Work Regions-Work Locations Tab](../system-configuration/work-locations-tab.md) documentation for more information.
+See the [Work Regions-Work Locations Tab](https://docs.enterprisehealth.com/functions/system-configuration/work-locations-tab/) documentation for more information.
 * <strong>Description</strong>: Free text field.
 This field may be as descriptive as necessary.
 Displays any length of text providing any helpful information to explain the panel, what the panel is for, who is to be included in it, etc.
 * <strong>Regulatory Source</strong>: Use this field to add the regulatory source/group that has issued a requirement for these actions to be done.
 This is a free text field; however  will remember prior sources entered in the system.
 * <strong>Regulatory Reference</strong>: Use this field to provide an identifier, or number that identified the regulation or rule being tracked (e.g., the OSHA code used to support the order items required for surveillance); otherwise, this field may be left blank/no data.
 * <strong>Regulatory Status</strong>:  Add the status of the regulation (e.g., proposed, accepted, active, adopted, etc.).
-This is a free text field; howeverwill remember prior statuses entered in the system.
+This is a free text field; however will remember prior statuses entered in the system.
 * <strong>Open Membership</strong>: Selecting this causes the panel to display on the HS membership matrix even if the respective chart is not a member.
 * <strong>Active</strong>: Select this to mark the panel as active.
 If unchecked, the panel still saves in, but is marked as inactive.
 * <strong>Restricted</strong>: Selecting this indicates that managing this panel's membership will be limited, or restricted to specific users and/or departments.
 Only permitted/allowed users/departments are able to add charts to the panel and create membership rules.